melvinotieno/pigeon_generator/README.md

   - `options`:
     - `copyright_header`: A copyright header that will get prepended to generated code.
     - `include_error_class`: Whether to include the error class in generation.
 This should only ever be set to false if you have another generated Swift file in the same directory.
 - `kotlin`: Kotlin code generation configuration for Android.
-Defaults will be used if the value is `true` or if it is not specified and android folder exists.
+Defaults will be used if the value is `true` or if a valid Android project exists.
   - `out`: The folder path where the Kotlin code will be generated `(.kt)`.
-For the default, we get the applicationId from `android/app/build.gradle` and use it to generate the path.
+For defaults, we get the applicationId from the project's Gradle file and use it to generate the path.
   - `options`:
     - `package`: The package where the generated class will live.
     - `copyright_header`: A copyright header that will get prepended to generated code.